-Physics 139 Spring 2010 Homework 2 Due Friday, February 5, 2010
+Physics 139 Spring 2014 Homework 2 Due Friday, February 7, 2010

 Reading Assignment: Hartle, pp. 42-45, 47-70.
 In lecture I went into more detail than Hartle does on variational principles of mechanics, because this subject is explained badly in most books.
-Please read Secs.
-4-7 of the Supplemental Notes on classical mechanics (see the web site for the link).
-Also, my derivation of the Lorentz transformation was different from that in the book; see my lecture notes for January 28 for that.
+You may wish to also look at Secs.
+4-7 of the Supplemental Notes on classical mechanics that I posted (see the web site for the link).
+Also, my derivation of the Lorentz transformation was different from that in the book; see my lecture notes for January 30 for that.